lumidee007/Personal-Blog-Website/README.md

-# 1. Personal blog websites
+# Personal blog websites

-This is a simple personal blog website developed using HTML and CSS skills.
-This custom images, layout, and styling.
+This is a simple personal blog website including custom images, layout, and styling developed using HTML and CSS skills.

 ## Project Files
 - A blog website